ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/README.md

 Documentation is separated into focused components to reflect how telemetry automation and detection preparation activities are documented within detection engineering and SOC operational environments.

 **`workflow-execution.md`** — **If you want to follow the investigation step by step**</br>
+This file contains the structured walkthrough showing how Python was used to parse Apache access logs, Linux authentication logs, Windows Event CSV data, and AWS CloudTrail telemetry, how suspicious behaviors were identified, and how detection logic was validated across multiple log sources.

+**`analyst-notes.md`** — If you want to understand the reasoning behind the process</br>
+This file explains the major learning points behind log parsing, telemetry normalization, field extraction, behavioral analysis, authentication monitoring, reconnaissance detection, cloud audit logging, and the role of automation in threat detection workflows.

+**`tool-usage-notes.md`** — If you want to understand tool usage</br>
+This file explains how Python was used to process unstructured and structured log data, why specific parsing techniques were selected, and how regular expressions, CSV handling, JSON analysis, aggregation logic, and automation workflows were used to identify suspicious activity and prepare detection-ready datasets.

 ---